Wade008/T2A2_API-Webserver/README.md

 The recipe application database relationships are outlined below.

-As previously mentioned, the application's database is comprised on six tables.
+As previously mentioned, the application's database is comprised of six tables.
 These include:

 - Recipes
 - Users